Monday June 13, 2011

 To Annika for organizing the Cops for Cancer Bake Sale

 From Annika...
 To everyone who baked or helped sell for the Cops for Cancer Bake Sale this week.
-We've raised a bunch of money, and it went great.
+We've raised a bunch of money,

 To Tessa and Katie for organizing and running the first Open for Change Meeting